MichaelMCE/VLCStream/README.md

-	VLCStream - A desktop media player with support for external touch input displays.
+	VLCStream - A desktop and/or headless media player with native support for touch input and external displays.

 ![screenshots of app](./Screenshots/home_audio.png)